 Why does Young Footliters charge participation fees?

 Have you ever wondered what it costs to put on a play?
 As theatre companies go, we’re pretty frugal.
 Even so, most of our shows cost $10,000-$15,000 to produce.
-Where does all that money go?
-It pays for things we see on stage like costumes, sets, props, and paint.
+That pays for things we see onstage like costumes, sets, props, and paint.
 It also pays for things you might not think about: advertising, copies of scripts, rental of the performance and rehearsal facilities.
 And most importantly, it pays for the teaching artists who make our shows possible: directors, designers, choreographers, musicians.
 It also pays the playwrights and copyright-holders of the play.

 To cover all those costs, Young Footliters relies on many sources: donations, sponsorships, ticket sales, and participation fees.
 Your participation fee is a crucial part of making all this theatre possible!
 For most of our productions, participation fees are for actors only (other backstage volunteers and parent volunteers do not usually pay a fee.)
 Fees may vary depending on the type of production you are involved in, as some productions are much more expensive to produce.

 Our Scholarships — ensuring every child can participate.